solstice333/DjPlug/README.md

 /showst - shows the status list for everyone in the room (Available, AFK, etc.)

-/setstmsg <status message string without quotes> - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the room only.
-If user isn't the host, calling /showst will show a simplified version of the status list with only the status of the users as opposed to the mapped status messages)
+/setstmsg <status message string without quotes> - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the room only).
+If user isn't the host, calling /showst will show a simplified version of the status list with only the status of the users as opposed to the mapped status messages

 /getstmsg - gets the current status message of the logged-in user